EnCiv/undebate-ssp/README.md

 This project is using ESLint to help prevent bugs.
 This works really well within the Visual Studio Code environment where it higlights the issues, and can auto fix some of them.

 There is no requirement to resolve lint issues, and many that are more preference than bug related have been turned off.
-If there aare rules that we should turn off, or add - its worth discussing.
+If there are rules that we should turn off, or add - its worth discussing.
 The goal is not to enforce a particular coding style to make it "easier to read", many people work on this project who are experienced with different coding styles.
 The goal is to prevent bugs.
 The best coding style is the working code style.

 One burden is that if we create new input components, we need to push them to the array in .eslintrc.js/module.exports.rules[jsx-a11y/label-has-associated-control][1].controlComponents